vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only way to do great work is to love what you do." - Steve Jobs
 > 1. "You are never too old to set another goal or to dream a new dream." - C.S.
 Lewis
 > 1. "Real change, enduring change, happens one step at a time." - Ruth Bader Ginsburg
-> 1. "Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful." - Albert Schweitzer

 ## Empowerment and Self-Improvement